RicardoALaborde/AutomateTheBoringStuff/README.md

 ---

-* This list will keep growing as I continue reading and learning and working on new challenges.
+* This list will keep growing as I continue reading, learning and working on new challenges.

 ---